Skip to content

 slice_img = volume.take(slice_idxs[slice_idx], axis=slice_axis)

-slice_mask = None if mask is None else mask.take(slice_idxs[slice_idx], axis = slice_axis)
+if mask is None

-if not color_bar:
+if not colorbar:

 # image ValueError is raised.
 We don't want to